Discover the Best of Wine Tourism in Peloponnese Wine Region

 Hidden Gem - The Corinth Canal

 This tidal waterway built by human hands connects the Ionian Sea to the Aegean Sea, separating the Peloponnese region from the Greek mainland.
-This vital ship passage is 6,4 kilometers long with 25 meters large, where small bridges link the two pieces of land.
+This vital ship passage is 6,4 kilometres long with 25 meters large, where small bridges link the two pieces of land.
 The sight provided by both crossing the bridges or touring in boats is breathtaking.

-Nature Attractions of the Peloponnese
+Nature Attractions of the Peloponnese Wine Region

 Kalamaris Waterfall - Peaceful Hidden Paradise